FeralEngineering/Wardra/README.md

 logs/
 ```

-The `logs/` folder is created automatically when the script runs.
+The `logs/` directory is created automatically.

 ---